Sales Leader's Guide to Selecting a CRM

 HubSpot excels when inbound marketing already drives volume and the organization values campaign alignment.

-- Best for: Inbound-heavy companies that can afford separate Marketing Hub, Sales Hub, and Service Hub subscriptions.
+- Best For: Inbound-heavy companies that can afford separate Marketing Hub, Sales Hub, and Service Hub subscriptions.

 Salesforce